 There are no stakes involved until the climax actually gives us a real story.

 Apologizing to cops for reckless driving won’t give you a pardon.
 In real life you go to jail with your new cell mates Lindsay Lohan & Mel Gibson.
 Did they apologize to the cops?
 ABSOLUTELY NOT!

 The film is incredibly dated now that we know The Spice Girls are no longer relevant as they used to be in The 90’s.

 Final Verdict: D, FOR DUMB DUMB!

-I know this isn’t a masterpiece, but despite flaws of the film, its really a guilty pleasure for me unless you turn your brain off.
+I know this isn’t a masterpiece, but despite many flaws of the film, it is really a guilty pleasure for me, unless you turn your brain off.
 If you want to give it a shot for nostalgic purposes, go ahead and give it a watch.